Tyreik Wright: Permanent return to Bradford City

 Wright returned to Bradford City in July 2024, signing a two-year contract for an undisclosed fee.
 He said that he was "absolutely buzzing" about the transfer.
 After training he did play in the opening pre-season match on account of fitness, but made his debut in a behind-closed-doors friendly a few days later, playing 45 minutes.
 Wright later described the pre-season as the most difficult of his career.

 In November 2024, Wright was ruled out until the new year following a quad injury.
 In December 2024, his rehabilitation was reported as being ahead of schedule, and he returned to training later that month.

 Wright broke his nose in a match in February 2025, returning to play in March 2025 by wearing a protective face mask.
 He was injured in pre-season ahead of the 2025–26 season, but made a surprise return to play on the opening day of the season, as a late substitute.
 He said he was looking forward to playing in League One again following the club's promotion, and later spoke positively about manager Graham Alexander's team choices.

 He scored his first goal for the club since re-signing on 11 November 2025, the opening goal in an eventual 3–1 defeat at Doncaster Rovers in the EFL Trophy.
+On 24 February 2026 he made his 100th appearance for Bradford City, and said he wanted to extend his contract with the club.
+In March 2026, he scored 3 goals in 4 matches, but was rested over Easter weekend as he suffered a minor injury in training.
+It was not clear if he would return before the end of the season, although returned to training before the end of the season, before briefly returning to the first-team for the play-offs.

+He won 'goal of the season' at the 2025–26 awards.
+At the end of the 2025–26 season, the club triggered a clause in his contract to extend his deal for a further year.

+Ahead of the 2026–27 season, Alexander said that Wright would benefit from the summer break to regain fitness, and Wright spoke positively about the club's fans.
+Wright suffered an injury at the start of the season, which was later revealed to be more serious than thought, with Wright being potentially ruled out for a number of months.
+However, in September, Alexander said that Wright was expected to return in early October.